ENAIKA/Portfolio/README.md

 #### Naika portfolio, 08/02/2020
 #### By E Naika
 ## Description
-This is a website about me, including my skills, education backgrond and experience.
+This is a website about me, including my skills and experience.
 ## Setup/Installation Requirements
-*Install git and configure it.
+* Install git and configure it.
 #### To Contribute
 Follow this steps:
 * Fork the repo